remobjects/SwiftBaseLibrary/README.md

 The library will be called `Swift.dll` on .NET, `libSwift.fx` on Cocoa and `swift.jar` on Java and Android.

-The code for the Swift Base Library is open source and abvailable under a liberal license.
+The code for the Swift Base Library is open source and available under a liberal license.
 We appreciate contributions.

 ## See Also